 Forged Threaded Fittings

 Threaded Pipe Fittings are available in sizes up to 4 inch NPS (nominal pipe size), but are not commonly used in sizes above 2 inch.
-Piping system requires threaded pipe fittings in order to change direction and connect to all of the equipment and devices required to make them function.
+Piping systems require threaded pipe fittings in order to change direction and connect to all of the equipment and devices required to make them function.
 These fittings are manufactured in standard dimensions.

 The video below gives and overview of threaded pipe fitting.